AbdulSayyed/ghafoors-blog/site_rules.md

 These two `.js` files are run with `markdownlint` this is a Separate package installed using `npm -i -g markdown-cli` which work with  vscode extension.

 ### Use Custom Script to Replace Section Numbering

 1. Markdown All in One Vscode extension is used to add section numbers.
 They are added in the beginning.
-To move them at the end follwoing script is used.
+To move them at the end following script is used.

 ```bash
 # ./site_rules.md is correct but not site_rule.md